 3. Chilling Adventures of Sabrina (2018 – Present)

 ‘Chilling Adventures of Sabrina’ is an American supernatural drama that is adapted from the Archie comic book series of the same name.
-The show is mainly centered around Sabrina, who is a half witch and struggles with her part human nature.
-As she turns 16, she must choose between living with her mortal friends and pledging herself to the service of the Satan.
+The show is mainly centred around Sabrina, who is a half-witch and struggles with her part-human nature.
+As she turns 16, she must choose between living with her mortal friends and pledging herself to the service of Satan.
 Amidst her struggles, she also fights off evil forces that threaten her, her family and the world of humans.
 You can watch this series here.

 2. Extraterrestrial (2005)

 ‘Extraterrestrial’, a British two-part docu-series, is about the possibility of aliens living on extrasolar planets.
 The show explores this concept by giving examples from two different fictional worlds.
 Scientists make two hypothetical specimens of realistic worlds, within which alien survival and evolution might be a possibility.
 One is a tidally locked planet revolving around a red dwarf star, Aurelia, and the other is a large moon, Blue Moon, orbiting a gas giant in a binary star system.
 The team uses methods such as accretion theory, climatology, and xenobiology to define what kinds of locations these aliens would ideally choose to live in and how they would evolve there.
 Depicting fictional yet scientifically possible ecosystems, Extraterrestrials deserves a definite mention on this list.
 You can watch this series here.